Living rural in the city is great – you can do it, too.

 How cracks in my asphalt driveway revolutionized my life

 If you’ve been to this blog or my Facebook page at least once before, you’ve probably seen photos of my green driveway.
-They’re all over the place, like in the video here.
-And yet every year, just like several years before I put it in, some contractor dude who’s thinking “that ain’t right!” drops by with a card to “fix” it.
+And yet every year, just like before I put it in, some contractor dude who’s thinking “that ain’t right!” drops by with a card to “fix” it.
 (I can’t blame him for pounding the pavement looking for clients, but still…).

 Sometimes he even jots a quote on the back as to how much it would cost me to rip out my green driveway and put down some blacktop asphalt driveway.
 You know, my green driveway cost a little more than what he’s quoting, because it was kinda fancy underneath, but I won’t have to “repair” the crack every five years like he wants me to.
 No, thank you.